Dr Fahrudin Salihbegovic

 Area of expertise

-Fahrudin Salihbegovic (Nuno) is Wallscourt Fellow in Performance and Performance Technologies at UWE Bristol, and the co-founder of Studio for Electronic Theatre.
-Fahrudin’s research focuses on integration of the cutting-edge immersive digital technologies into performance design and practice.
-As a practitioner, Fahrudin has directed theatre performances, designed digital scenographies and created multimedia installations for museums and galleries.
-The projects he directed and designed have been performed and exhibited internationally.
-In his scholarly work, he specialises in the history and theory of multimedia theatre and performance technology.
+Nuno’s research revolves around integrating cutting-edge immersive digital technologies into performance design and practice.
+As a practitioner, he has directed theatre performances, designed digital scenographies, and created multimedia installations for museums and galleries.
+His projects have been performed and exhibited internationally.
+In his scholarly work, Nuno specialises in the history and theory of multimedia theatre and performance technology.

-Fahrudin hes published a book on the use of digital media in theatre practice (Directed Cyber Theatre, 2013), as well as a number of articles and chapters in peer-reviewed journals and edited collections.
-His particular focus is on the twentieth century avant-garde and contemporary theatre practice involving media computing.
-He has written on the work of, amongst others, Adolphe Appia, Bauhaus Stage Workshop (Schlemmer and Moholy- Nagy), German political/multimedia theatre (Erwin Piscator), the multimedia theatre of Josef Svoboda, and the contemporary digital performances of Complicite, Mark Coniglio and Frieder Weiss.
+Nuno has published a book titled “Directed Cyber Theatre” (2013) and several articles and chapters in peer-reviewed journals and edited collections.
+His particular focus is on the twentieth-century avant-garde and contemporary theatre practices that involve media computing.
+He has written extensively about the work of various artists, including Adolphe Appia, the Bauhaus Stage Workshop (Schlemmer and Moholy-Nagy), German political and multimedia theatre (Erwin Piscator), Josef Svoboda’s multimedia theatre, and contemporary digital performances by Complicite, Mark Coniglio, and Frieder Weiss.

 Publications